** Benefits in parentheses are paid to dependents.

 70-90% of medical care costs are provided as benefits-in-kind.
 See here for details.

 For meal and other expenses during hospitalization

 Inpatient Meal Expenses, Impatient Living Expenses (Dependents' Medical Care Expenses)

 Patient pays a copayment of 460 yen/meal, with the remainder provided as benefits-in-kind.

 ** For patients with intractable diseases or specific chronic diseases of children, the patient cost-sharing amount is 260 yen/meal.

-** For patients aged 65 or older hospitalized in a convalescent facility, the patient pays copayments of 460 yen/meal and 370 yen/day (200 yen for patients with high degrees of medical necessity, 0 yen for patients with designated intractable diseases） in accommodation expenses.
+** For patients aged 65 or older hospitalized in a convalescent facility, the patient pays copayments of 460 yen/meal and 370 yen/day (The copayment for accommodation expenses for patients with designated intractable diseases is 0 yen） in accommodation expenses.
 The rest is provided as benefits.

 If you paid the entire medical care costs up front

 Reimbursed based on requests if you receive medical care without a health insurance card due to unavoidable circumstances or purchase prosthetic equipment for treatment purposes